awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 + *map\-record\-to\-document* puts source columns into a single, flat, DynamoDB map on the target using the attribute name "\_doc\."
 When using `map-record-to-document`, for any column in the source table not listed in the `exclude-columns` attribute list, AWS DMS places the data into a single, flat, DynamoDB map attribute on the source called "\_doc"\.

 One way to understand the difference between the `rule-action` parameters *map\-record\-to\-record* and *map\-record\-to\-document* is to see the two parameters in action\.
-For this example, assume you are starting with a relational database table row with the following structure and data:
+For this example, assume that you are starting with a relational database table row with the following structure and data:

 ![\[sample database for example\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-dynamodb1.png)

-To migrate this information to DynamoDB, you would create rules to map the data into a DynamoDB table item\.
+To migrate this information to DynamoDB, you create rules to map the data into a DynamoDB table item\.
 Note the columns listed for the `exclude-columns` parameter\.
-These columns are not directly mapped over to the target; instead, attribute mapping is used to combine the data into new items, such as where *FirstName* and *LastName* are grouped together to become *CustomerName* on the DynamoDB target\.
-Note also that *NickName* and *income* are not excluded\.
+These columns are not directly mapped over to the target\.
+Instead, attribute mapping is used to combine the data into new items, such as where *FirstName* and *LastName* are grouped together to become *CustomerName* on the DynamoDB target\. *NickName* and *income* are not excluded\.

 ```
 {
   "rules": [
+     {
+      "rule-type": "selection",
+      "rule-id": "1",
+      "rule-name": "1",
+      "object-locator": {
+        "schema-name": "test",
+        "table-name": "%"
+      },
+      "rule-action": "include"
+    },
     {
       "rule-type": "object-mapping",
       "rule-id": "1",